 The Company's estimate of the valuation allowance for deferred tax assets requires it to make significant estimates and judgments about its future operating results.
 The Company's ability to realize the deferred tax assets depends on its future taxable income as well as limitations on their utilization.
 A deferred tax asset is reduced by a valuation allowance if it is more likely than not that some portion or all of the deferred tax asset will not be realized prior to its expiration.
 The projections of the Company's operating results on which the establishment of a valuation allowance is based involve significant estimates regarding future demand for the Company's products, competitive conditions, product development efforts, approvals of regulatory agencies and product cost.
 If actual results differ from these projections, or if the Company's expectations of future results change, it may be necessary to adjust the valuation allowance.
+In evaluating whether to record a valuation allowance, the applicable accounting standards deem that the existence of cumulative losses in recent years is a significant piece of objectively verifiable negative evidence that must be overcome by objectively verifiable positive evidence to avoid the need to record a valuation allowance.
+The Company has recorded a full valuation allowance against its net deferred tax assets as it is more likely than not that the benefit of the deferred tax assets will not be recognized in future periods.

 Net Loss Per Share-Basic and diluted net loss per share is computed in accordance with FASB ASC 260 "Earnings Per Share" ("ASC 260") by dividing the net loss by the weighted average number of common shares outstanding during the period.
-Since the Company has experienced net losses for all periods presented, net loss per share excludes the effect of 2,986 and 3,191 options, restricted stock and performance based shares as of June 30, 2012 and 2011, respectively, because they are anti-dilutive.
+Since the Company has experienced net losses for all periods presented, net loss per share excludes the effect of 2,881 and 3,113 options, restricted stock and performance based shares as of September 30, 2012 and 2011, respectively, because they are anti-dilutive.
 Therefore the number of shares calculated for basic net loss per share is also used for the diluted net loss per share calculation.

-Comprehensive Loss and Accumulated Other Comprehensive Loss-In addition to net losses, the comprehensive loss includes foreign currency exchange rate adjustments and unrealized gains and losses on investments.
+Comprehensive Loss and Accumulated Other Comprehensive Income (Loss)-In addition to net losses, the comprehensive loss includes foreign currency exchange rate adjustments and unrealized gains and losses on investments.

-Accumulated other comprehensive loss consisted of the following:
+Accumulated other comprehensive income (loss) consisted of the following:

-Gains ( on Sho alized Losses) rt-Term ments Cur Tran reign rrency Islation Istment Con cumulated Other nprehensive ome (Loss) Balance as of December 31, 2011 \$ 2 \$ (39) \$ (37) January 1, 2012 to March 31, 2012 change (1) 54 53 Balance as of March 31, 2012 \$ 1 \$ 15 \$ 16 April 1, 2012 to June 30, 2012 change (1) (105) (106) Balance as of June 30, 2012 \$ 0 \$ (90) \$ (90)
+Gains on Sho ealized (Losses) rt-Term tments Cur Tran reign rrency islation istment Con cumulated Other prehensive ome (Loss) Balance as of December 31, 2011 \$ 2 \$ (39) \$ (37) January 1, 2012 to March 31, 2012 change (1) 54 53 Balance as of March 31, 2012 \$ 1 \$ 15 \$ 16 April 1, 2012 to June 30, 2012 change (1) (105) (106) Balance as of June 30, 2012 \$ 0 \$ (90) \$ (90) July 1, 2012 to September 30, 2012 change 1 96 97 Balance as of September 30, 2012 \$ 1 \$ 6 \$ 7

-Foreign Currency Transaction Gains (Losses)-The Company recorded foreign currency transaction (losses) gains of (\$39) and \$40 for the three months ended June 30, 2012 and 2011, respectively, and (\$35) and \$136 for the six months ended June 30, 2012 and 2011, respectively, in connection with partial settlements of its intercompany balance with its subsidiary.
+Foreign Currency Transaction Gains (Losses)-The Company recorded foreign currency transaction gains (losses) of \$(42) and \$18 for the three months ended September 30, 2012 and 2011, respectively, and \$(77) and \$154 for the nine months ended September 30, 2012 and 2011, respectively, in connection with partial settlements of its intercompany balance with its subsidiary.